wmaynard/platform-common/CREATING_SERVICES.md

 1. In Rider's `Solution` tab, right-click on the `Platform` solution.
 2. Add > New Project...
+3. Choose ASP.NET Core Web Application from the left-hand side.
-3. For Project Name, use `pet-shop-service`.
+4. For Project Name, use `pet-shop-service`.
 	* Each word should be lower case.
 	* Each word should be separated by a dash (`-`).
 	* If the project is for a Service, the last word should always be `service`.
 		* Examples: `chat-service`, `player-service`, `token-service`, `dynamic-config-service`
-4. For Type, select `Empty`.
+5. For Type, select `Empty` and click Create.
 The following files are created:
 	* `/Properties/launchSettings.json`
 	* `appsettings.json`
 	* `appsettings.Development.json`
 	* `Program.cs`
 	* `Startup.cs`

+## Set the Default Namespace

+Rider converts the `pet-shop-service` project name into the namespace `pet_shop_service`, but this goes against Platform naming standards.
+To fix this:

+1. Right click on the project and select `Properties`.
+2. For `Root namespace`, enter `Rumble.Platform.PetShopService`.
+3. Open a code file, such as `Startup.cs`.
+Refactor the namespace `pet_shop_service` to match the above.

 ## Create the Remaining Project Structure